 Option #3: What is a Smart DNS?

 A so-called smart DNS is actually another type of proxy server in a way.
-In case you didn’t know, a DNS is a Domain Name Server.
+In case you didn’t know, a DNS is a Domain Name System.

 How Does a Smart DNS Work?

 Unlike a VPN or a proxy server, when you use a Smart DNS, you don’t run all of your Internet traffic through it constantly.
 Instead, you simply use it as your DNS server.
 The neat thing about a Smart DNS is that it has a list of servers that your real IP address should not be exposed to.
 When you connect to one of those servers, it sees a different IP than your real one.